Many or all companies we feature compensate us. Compensation and editorial

 This is when you direct any additional money you have available for debt repayment toward the debt with the highest interest rate.
 This is the fastest way to pay off debt and the way to save the most in interest over the life of your loans.

-The simplest way to do this is to set up autopay for the minimum payment on all your loans (assuming you have not consolidated them).
-Doing this could also save you money because many loan servicers offer an interest rate discount when you enroll in autopay.
+The simplest way to do this is to set up autopay for the minimum payment on all your loans (assuming you haven’t consolidated them).
+This could also save you money because many loan servicers offer an interest rate discount when you enroll in autopay.

-Then, take any additional money and manually pay it toward the loan with the highest interest rate.
-Once that loan is repaid, focus on the loan with the next highest interest rate, and continue until you are completely debt-free.
+Then take any additional money and pay it toward the loan with the highest interest rate.
+Once you’ve repaid that loan, focus on the loan with the next-highest interest rate, and continue until you’re debt-free.

 Michael Menninger